 Bacon’s Rebellion of 1676 holds its place in the history books as the first rebellion (but obviously not the last) in the English colonies of the New World.
 Yet as historic as it was, Bacon’s Rebellion was also a petty, bigoted insurrection led by a lazy incompetent against a corrupt governor — and it nearly destroyed the colony of Virginia.

 Native American Raids And Reprisals

-Bacon’s Rebellion and was a war between two actual cousins.
+Bacon’s Rebellion was a war between two actual cousins.
 One was the heavy-handed English governor, Sir William Berkeley, a veteran of the English civil wars.
-The other was Nathaniel Bacon, an immature, lazy schemer.
-His father had sent him to Virginia hoping he would grow up.
+The other was Nathaniel Bacon, an immature, lazy schemer who was sent to Virginia by his dad in the hopes he would grow up.
 When Bacon arrived, Berkeley gave him land and a seat on the council.

 Bacon’s privilege aside, life in Virginia was harsh, filled with drought, starvation, and fighting with Native Americans.
 Meanwhile, white indentured servants, little more than slaves, did most of the work.

 From the beginning, when Jamestown’s first settlers resorted to cannibalism to make it through the tough winter of 1609, Virginia was a harsh place to live.
 Throughout the 17th century, those conditions never really got much better — and eventually led to Bacon’s Rebellion of 1676.

 At the time, Virginia’s economy was struggling.
 The weather had been terrible, leaving homes destroyed and harvests ruined.
 As a result, the colonists were looking for a scapegoat.
 They found theirs in local Native American tribes.

 In 1675, Native Americans raided a plantation on the Virginia frontier, prompting the colonists to then strike back (but actually attack the wrong tribe).